PSUCompBio/db-frontend-docker/README.md

  sudo docker login -u USERNAME_ON_DOCKERHUB (be sure to have an account at https://hub.docker.com/)

- sudo docker tag       DOCKER_IMAGE_NAME      USERNAME_ON_DOCKERHUB/db-frontend:latest
+ sudo docker tag       DOCKER_IMAGE_ID      USERNAME_ON_DOCKERHUB/db-frontend:latest

  sudo docker push USERNAME_ON_DOCKERHUB/db-frontend:latest